 - Confinement in tight spaces

-Injuries sustained in a maritime accident can be compensable, although this type of injury case is usually governed by maritime laws instead of personal injury laws.
+Injuries sustained in maritime accidents can be compensable.
+However, maritime laws—not personal injury laws—govern maritime-related injury cases.
 As part of your compensation case, you may recoup the following expenses and losses:

 - Medical and rehabilitation expenses

 - Physical pain and suffering

 Your case is unique, so you may be entitled to additional compensation not included here.
 When we handle your lawsuit, we will take time to ensure your case is accurately valued and that you pursue the recovery you may be entitled to due to negligence.